Syan-Lin/CV/_pages/about.md

   - /about.html
 ---

-I am currently in my second year as a Master's student in Computer Science and Technology, with research interests in **machine learning, data mining, and distributed systems**.
-I am looking forward to obtaining **internship** opportunities or pursuing a **doctoral degree** in related research fields.
+I am currently in my second year as a Master's student in Computer Science and Technology, specializing in **machine learning**, **data mining**, and **distributed systems**.
+I am actively seeking **internship** opportunities and considering pursuing a **doctoral degree** in related research fields.

-I have a strong passion for programming and a great interest and drive in research.
-If you are interested, please feel free to send me an email.
+I possess a strong passion for programming and have built a solid foundation in various programming languages.
+I possess a **research-oriented mindset**, a **curiosity** about underlying principles, and a **self-driven nature**.
+Additionally, I have maintained a habit of writing blogs for many years.

 Education
 ------